Climate-based zucchini planting guide for Edmonton, Alberta

 Zucchini is much more exposed to frost risk, so the frost dates matter as real planting boundaries rather than rough planning markers.

-In Edmonton, the seasonal margin for zucchini is tighter before the usual fall frost around September 10, so microclimate matters more than it does for easier crops.
+Zucchini is usually workable in Edmonton, but local site warmth still influences how much margin it finishes before the usual fall frost around September 10.
 Season length is often limited by late spring and an early-closing fall window, especially for warm-season crops.
 For a better local margin, gardeners usually do best in south-facing walls, raised beds, sheltered backyards, and urban heat pockets.
 Cooler spots like open windy yards, low frost pockets, and exposed sites that lose heat quickly often make timing tighter.
 For zucchini, the best local sites often help the crop get moving earlier and make timing a little more forgiving.

 For a broader local overview, see the Edmonton planting guide.
 You can also use the Growing Degree Day Planner to test planting dates and crop timing.